 - And then repeating the entire procedure for all languages

 Today's best solutions can detect content changes quickly-without advance notification from the customer-and deliver fast and efficient translation, revision and publication of localised content.
-Turnaround of one working day (or less) is a best practice.
+Turnaround of about one working day (or less) is a best practice.

 6. Look for Omnichannel Options